nehaswami16/biotechresearchclub/_pages/about.md

 ### Sathvik Anantakrishnan
 <img src = "../images/Sathvik.jpg" width = "400">

 I'm a fourth-year undergraduate majoring in biological sciences.
-I like biophysics, sythetic biology and cats.
+I'm interested in interdisciplinary research, particularly in the use of physics and mathematical modeling to understand living systems.
+Outside of science, I love cats and all kinds of books.